twitter-archive/twitter-kit-android/CONTRIBUTING.md

 The workflow that we support:

 1. Fork twitter-kit-android
-2. Check out the `develop` branch
+2. Check out the `master` branch
 3. Make a feature branch
 4. Make your cool new feature or bugfix on your branch
 5. Write a test for your change
-6. From your branch, make a pull request against `twitter/twitter-kit-android/develop`
+6. From your branch, make a pull request against `twitter/twitter-kit-android/master`
 7. Work with repo maintainers to get your change reviewed
-8. Wait for your change to be pulled into `twitter/twitter-kit-android/develop`
+8. Wait for your change to be merged internally by staff
-9. Merge `twitter/twitter-kit-android/develop` into your origin `develop`
-10. Delete your feature branch
+9. Delete your feature branch

 ## Testing